zalmoxisus/remote-redux-devtools/README.md

 `secure`              | *Boolean* specifies whether to use `https` protocol for [`remotedev-server`](https://github.com/zalmoxisus/remotedev-server).
 `maxAge`              | *Number* of maximum allowed actions to be stored on the history tree, the oldest actions are removed once maxAge is reached.
 Default is `30`.
 `filters`             | *Map of arrays* named `whitelist` or `blacklist` to filter action types.
 See the example bellow.
-`actionsFilter`       | *Function* which takes action object and id number as arguments, and should return action object back.
+`actionSanitizer`     | *Function* which takes action object and id number as arguments, and should return action object back.
 See the example bellow.
-`statesFilter`        | *Function* which takes state object and index as arguments, and should return state object back.
+`stateSanitizer`      | *Function* which takes state object and index as arguments, and should return state object back.
 See the example bellow.
 `startOn`             | *String* or *Array of strings* indicating an action or a list of actions, which should start remote monitoring (when `realtime` is `false`).
 `stopOn`              | *String* or *Array of strings* indicating an action or a list of actions, which should stop remote monitoring.
 `sendOn`              | *String* or *Array of strings* indicating an action or a list of actions, which should trigger sending the history to the monitor (without starting it). *Note*: when using it, add a `fetch` polyfill if needed.